Casardo-Chen/wikiart-neural-trasnfer/README.md

 where $\mu_i$ and $\sigma_i$ are the mean and standard deviation of the latent vector, respectively.

 ### Architecture 1
+The first architecture is insprired by the VAE model proposed by Diederik P Kingma and Max Welling [4].
+The input image size is 64x64x3; batch size is 64; the latent vector size is 100; the number of epochs is 100; the learning rate is 0.0002; the $\beta$ value is 0.5; the optimizer is Adam; the loss function is MSE loss.

 #### Encoder
 The encoder takes an image as input and outputs a latent vector.
 The architecture of the encoder is shown in the following image:
 | Layer Type | Output Shape | Kernal Size | Stride | Padding |Activation |